konradsic/dj-cloudy/README.md

 This includes: contribution, Code of Conduct, issue and pull request template files <br/>
 All of that can be found [here](https://github.com/konradsic/dj-cloudy/tree/main/.github) (or in `dj-cloudy/.github`)

-*Please note that the relase date can change, features may not work and other things can unexceptedly crash.
-Make sure to visit the Issues section*

 Website credits: [**@ArgoMk3**](https://github.com/ArgoTeam)